sambrentnall/minimal-mistakes/_drafts/GatewayOnHyperVCore.md

 ## Installing and configuring the Gateway

-1. After boot, login and launch Powershell
+1. After boot, login, and launch Powershell.
-1. First we need to enable a firewall rule used by routing
+1. First, we need to enable a firewall rule used by routing.

    ```Powershell
    > Enable-NetFirewallRule -DisplayName "File and Printer Sharing (Echo Request - ICMPv4-In)"
    ```

-1. Next we need to install the Routing Windows Feature plus the management tools and then reboot the computer
+1. Next, we need to install the Routing Windows Feature, plus the management tools and then reboot the computer.

    ```Powershell
    > Install-WindowsFeature Routing -IncludeAllSubFeature -IncludeManagementTools